jwharm/java-gi/README.md

 The `String[]` argument is automatically marshaled to a `char**` array, and `argc` is omitted from the Java API.
 The allocated `char**` memory is immediately released afterwards.

-In some cases, the length of an array is impossible to determine from the GObject-Introspection attributes, or a raw pointer is expected/returned. java-gi marshals these values to a `Pointer` class (with typed subclasses) that can dereference the value of a pointer, or iterate through an unbounded sequence of memory locations.
+In some cases, the length of an array is impossible to determine from the GObject-Introspection attributes, or a raw pointer is expected/returned.
+Java-GI marshals these values to a `Pointer` class (with typed subclasses) that can dereference the value of a pointer, or iterate through an unbounded sequence of memory locations.
 Needless to say that this is extremely unsafe.

 ### Exceptions